tatianaacostag/DevelopersDoc_site/content/en/docs/Services/PushPayments.md

 Push Payments is available under demand, and its activation depends on a security and risk analysis.
 For more information or requesting this service, contact your Sales Representative.

 {{% alert title="Note" color="info"%}}
-Currently, Push Payment is available in Colombia, Argentina, and Mexico.
+Currently, Push Payment is available in Colombia.
 {{% /alert %}}

 ## How do Push Payments work?